A LIBRARY ABOUT CLIMATE CHANGE

 With today's CO2 levels, Earth's surface millions of years ago (Mya) was much (~4°C) hotter than today's.
 For millions of years.
 Kansas was roughly as hot as Las Vegas now and Florida was mostly underwater.

 These albedo and other feedbacks are large.
-Already responsible for 1/3 of observed warming, by 2035 or 2040, they will likely exceed the direct effects of our greenhouse gas (GHG) emissions.
+Already responsible for 1/3 of observed warming, by 2040, they may exceed the direct effects of our greenhouse gas (GHG) emissions.
 At equilibrium, temperatures will be a good bit higher than today's, since we did not end emissions immediately.

 Due to these feedbacks (clouds, water vapor, sulfates, snow, sea ice, permafrost, black carbon from forest fires, gas solubility in warmer oceans, land ice, etc.) and to our legacy emissions and our near-future emissions, we cannot hold global warming to 1.5°C. Only with extraordinary efforts, can we hold it to 2°C. Current efforts are ordinary.